 The knots and cords are actually made up of three distinct structures.
 The outermost level is the wall— the zone of dissociation and numbing out or checking out.
-We get sent to the wall when the wound is triggered and unprocessed.
+We get sent to the wall when the wound (the level just inside the wall) is triggered and unprocessed.
 If we can access the wound and process what is held there, we may be able to touch into the deepest level.
-At the deepest level is the intense energy of the kundalini herself, along with gods, goddesses and ancestors.
+At this level is the intense energy of the kundalini herself, along with gods, goddesses and ancestors.

 When the kundalini begins to awaken, she will sometimes move you into spontaneous yogic positions (called kriyas) that are unique expressions of the unwinding of your karmic knots.
 The kundalini herself uses the kriyas to pull out the roots and vines of our karmic baggage.
 In its place you may see vibrant colors or feel a rush of energy where there used to be a dark stagnation.
 This is not an overnight process, and each person’s process is based on their samskaras (karmically inherited patterns of thought and behavior).

-Even though each person’s process is unique, there are some fundamental structural tools that can be used by everyone.
-The technique we use in Kundalini Mediumship to work with our external cords is tracking.
+Even though each person’s process is unique, there are some fundamental structural tools and techniques that can be used by everyone.
+One technique we use in Kundalini Mediumship to work with our external cords is tracking.

-When we’re tracking, we get triggered and then use the emotions of the triggering to access our internal landscape.
-This is a very tricky process, and to do it successfully we’ll need to go understand the terrain.
+Tracking is the process of being triggered, then using the emotions of the triggering to access our internal landscape.
+This is a very tricky process, and to do it successfully we’ll need to understand the terrain.

 When we get triggered, our wound is activated.
-The wound is the part of ourselves that contains an emotion, memory or trauma so painful, so uncomfortable, so deep that it feels like it will destroy us.
+The wound is the part of ourselves that contains an emotion, memory or trauma so painful, so uncomfortable, so deep that it feels like it cannot be processed.
 Unfortunately, most people are unable to feel what is really happening inside when they get triggered.
-The moment when we are able to connect to the wound usually passes incredibly quickly because immediately after the wound is triggered, the wall springs into place.
+The moment when we are able to connect to the wound usually passes incredibly quick because immediately after the wound is triggered, the wall springs into place.
 The true obstacle to tracking is our wall.

 Each person’s wall is unique, but they all share similar characteristics.
 The sole purpose of the wall is to prevent us from accessing the wound.
 There are usually many layers.
 Some common ones are:

 Lashing out-- when getting close to the wound, a righteous anger can be triggered.
 This looks and feels like the wound, and it can have a very deceptive mask.
 But under this anger is generally a frightened child, the source of the real wound.
-The angry mask does not like us to see the little boy of girl hidden inside.
+The angry mask does not like us to see the little child hidden inside.